Foreck1/LootTweaker-Docs/docs/type-docs/loot-table.rst

 LootTable
 =========

-:full name: ``loottweaker.vanilla.loot.LootTable``
+:full name: ``loottweaker.LootTable``

 Methods
 -------

 See :doc:`here <method-documentation-format>` for an explanation of the method documentation format used on this page.

-.. java:method:: void clear()
+.. java:method:: void removeAllPools()
     :outertype: LootTable

-    Removes all loot from the loot table.
-This includes any loot added by a script before this method was run.
+    Removes all pools from the loot table.
+This includes any pools added by a script before this method was run.

+.. java:method:: LootPool addPool(String poolName, float minRolls, float maxRolls)
+    :outertype: LootTable

+    Adds a new pool to the table and returns it.
+Bonus rolls are set to 0.

+    :param poolName: a name for the table.
+Must be unique within the table.
+    :param minRolls: the minimum rolls of the new pool.
+    :param maxRolls: the maximum rolls of the new pool.
+    :errors: if a pool with the same name already exists in the table
+    :return: the new pool

 .. java:method:: LootPool addPool(String poolName, float minRolls, float maxRolls, float minBonusRolls, float maxBonusRolls)
     :outertype: LootTable